-Elections take place in January of each year.
+Elections take place in the first quarter of each year.
 For more information, please call the museum at (510) 623-7907 or email us at info@museumoflocalhistory.org.

 Kelsey Camello, President